Table of Contents

 6 Geodesic Domes Construction and Lifting Methods

 Construction.
 The benefit of the Geodesic Dome is that it requires no hot work and is pre-manufactured and shipped to the site in parts where it only requires assembly.
 The Dome could be assembled INSIDE the tank, directly “In-Place” on the shell support structure of the tank or NEXT TO the tank.
-The latter method is preferred when the tank is kept in-service while the dome is assembled and installed on the tank.
-A typical application where the tank is kept in-service is during construction is for a wastewater tank.
+The latter method is preferred when the tank is kept in service while the dome is assembled and installed on the tank.
+A typical application where the tank is kept in service during construction is for a wastewater tank.

-There are two methods of construction and one is from the centre cone/hub outwards (fig 25) and the second is from the outside to centre (fig 24).
-Usually, domes will be erected” In-Place”, directly on the support structure, when there are space constraints.
-The “In-Place” construction process consists of a dome being built directly on a tank shell from Outside towards the centre.
+There are two methods of construction: one is from the centre cone/hub outwards (Fig 25), and the second is from the outside to the centre (Fig 24).
+Usually, domes will be erected” in Place” directly on the support structure when there are space constraints.
+The “In-Place” construction consists of a dome built directly on a tank shell from outside towards the centre.

-When the Dome is assembled inside the tank or next to the tank on the ground, the erection process makes use of tripods or quadpods to lift the dome at each tier make it convenient and safe to work at grade and limit the working at heights.
-After the construction of the dome is done it could be raised to the top of the support structure using winches or cranes.
+When the Dome is assembled inside or next to the tank on the ground, the erection process uses tripods or quadpods to lift the dome at each tier.
+This makes it convenient and safe to work at grade and limits the work at heights.
+After the dome is constructed, it could be raised to the top of the support structure using winches or cranes.
 This method ensures a safer, quicker installation process.

 Lifting.
-The dome lifting method will affect installation time and equipment cost (e.g. crane vs grip hoist).
-It needs to be clarified at the beginning which method would be possible since it has an implication on the timeline and the cost of the project.
+The dome lifting method will affect installation time and equipment cost (e.g., crane vs. grip hoist).
+The method that would be possible needs to be clarified in the beginning since it affects the timeline and the cost of the project.

-When the Dome is assembled on the floor inside the tank, rigging of the dome will be required to fit it on the support structure.
-This lifting could be done utilizing two methods; one is using grip hoist winches and pulleys (fig 27) and the second is using cranes for rigging (fig 26 and 28).
+When the Dome is assembled on the floor inside the tank, rigging will be required to fit it on the support structure.
+This lifting could be done utilizing two methods: grip hoist winches and pulleys (Fig. 27) and cranes for rigging (Figs. 26 and 28).

-A crane is a least-effective method, as an alternative.
-However, in certain situations, it requires the use of cranes when it is available.
+A crane is the least effective alternative.
+However, in certain situations, cranes are required when they are available.
 However, contingent factors such as light wind conditions cause the lightweight dome to sway too much to allow for a safe installation.
-In fig., 26 below four Cranes were used to lift this dome into place from inside of the tank.
+In Fig. 26 below, four Cranes were used to lift this dome into place from inside the tank.

-Once the assembly process has been completed of the construction of the Dome inside the tank, the erection crew utilizes a system of grip hoist winches and pulleys to efficiently hoist it to the top of the shell.
-It requires several Grip Hoists (fig. 27) fitted around the top of the tanks shell so the dome could be lifted in place.
+Once the assembly process of constructing the dome inside the tank has been completed, the erection crew utilizes a system of grip hoist winches and pulleys to hoist it to the top of the shell efficiently.
+It requires several Grip Hoists (fig. 27) fitted around the top of the tank’s shell so the dome can be lifted in place.

-The Crane Erection process consists of a dome being assembled on the ground next to the tank and then lifted into place with a crane.
-This way the tank and the dome could be constructed simultaneously and will save valuable time.
+The Crane Erection process consists of assembling a dome on the ground next to the tank and then lifting it into place with a crane.
+This allows the tank and the dome to be constructed simultaneously and saves valuable time.

-The initial cost for a Steel Cone Roof is less than that of an Aluminium Dome Roof but the cost-saving could be realized of the lifetime of the dome.due to lower maintenance cost.
-The increased steel prices and high labour cost makes the Aluminium dome roof more attractive.
-Overall in the life cycle of the dome vs the life cycle of a stell cone roof the dome is more cost-effective.
+The initial cost for a Steel Cone Roof is less than that of an Aluminium Dome Roof, but the cost savings could be realized over the lifetime of the dome due to lower maintenance costs.
+The increased steel prices and high labour costs make the Aluminium dome roof more attractive.
+Overall, the dome is more cost-effective in its life cycle compared to the life cycle of a steel cone roof.

 About EPCM